 Minoans counted in base ten and wrote smaller numbers to the right.
-Within a text, they could write numbers from zero to six, plus ten.
+Written characters for numbers go from zero to six, then ten.
+Eight and nine are said as ten-minus-two and ten-minus-one.
 A day contained 24 hours, a week 7 days, a moon 4 weeks, a year 13 moons.
 Fractions used the Egyptian system of adding smaller fractions to obtain a larger fraction.

-Table 4: Linear A numbers and fractions.
+Table 3: Linear A numbers and fractions.
+1000